morganstanley/ComposeUI/architecture/adr-008-module-security.md

 ## Context

-ComposeUI is modular, and although the core and loader are responsible for loading a module, the only way for a module to interact with Compose modules is via the Message Router.
+ComposeUI is modular, and although the core and loader are responsible for loading a module, the only way for a module to interact with ComposeUI modules is via the Message Router.
 Therefore the communication needs to be secure so that the other modules can be sure that the messages are coming from a trusted source.

 The aim of this ADR is to establish what type of security measures are going to be implemented.